Langtang Trek: High Altitude Adventure in Kathmandu's Backyard

 What Are The Teahouses in Langtang Valley Like?

-Experiencing a stay in the traditional villages along Nepal's trekking routes is, in my opinion, an integral and enriching aspect of trekking in Nepal.
+Experiencing a stay in the traditional villages along Nepal's trekking routes is, in our opinion, an integral and enriching aspect of trekking in Nepal.
 It represents a harmonious blend of rugged mountain wilderness and a distinctive mountain culture.
 Staying in these mountain villages provides a genuine glimpse into life in the Langtang Valley.

 Not sure yet or want to discuss your plans for the Langtang Valley Trek with one of our trekking experts?
 Get in touch today and turn your dreams into memories!